gbowne1/codebooker/CONTRIBUTING.md

 ## Style

 I have not created an official style guide yet.
+I also have not created a Figma or layout.
 If anyone would like to create a style guide for us.
 Create a Discussion.
+I have typically let the community help

 ## Development